conk7/C-AutoCAD-trial-ver/README.md

 The *include* folder contains header files in hpp format for including project files.

 The *misc* folder stores auxiliary project files, such as fonts, images for the README, etc.

-The *release* folder stores the final file in .exe format, which is the result of the project.

 The *src* folder contains cpp files with project implementation code.